Mugen-Builders/echo-plus-deroll/contracts/README.md

 # Contracts

-The contracts found here aim to onchain represent the assets and some actions that can be performed based on the logic contained within the backend of the Cartesi application through the voucher API when internally invoked.
+This contracts section found here aim to onchain represent the assets and some actions that can be performed based on the logic contained within the backend of the Cartesi application through the voucher API when internally invoked.

+> [!IMPORTANT]
+> To interact with this project snippet, it is necessary to install Foundry, a toolkit for Ethereum application development.
+Follow the instructions provided [here](https://getfoundry.sh/)

+## 1. General Architechture:

 ```mermaid
 graph TD